fusionportable/fusionportable_dataset_tools/README.md

 # FusionPortable_dataset_tools

+## News
+* (20240408) Initial development tools have been released
+* (20240407) Data of FusionPortable are also stored in Google Drive.
+Please check the [webpage](https://fusionportable.github.io/dataset/fusionportable) to download.

 ## Download Dataset
-1. Please visit [FusionPortable dataset](https://fusionportable.github.io/dataset/fusionportable) to check and download data.
+1. Please visit [FusionPortable dataset](https://fusionportable.github.io/dataset/fusionportable) and [FusionPortableV2_dataset](https://fusionportable.github.io/dataset/fusionportable_v2) to check and download data.
 2. Download the compressed rosbag.
 3. When finished, use the similar command ```7z l 20220216_garden_day.7z``` to extract data.